Startr/WEB-Sage.Education-docs/docs/tutorials/text-to-speech/openai-edge-tts-integration.md

 ---

 :::warning
-This tutorial is a community contribution and is not supported by the Open WebUI team.
-It serves only as a demonstration on how to customize Open WebUI for your specific use case.
+This tutorial is a community contribution and is not supported by the Sage WebUI team.
+It serves only as a demonstration on how to customize Sage WebUI for your specific use case.
 Want to contribute?
 Check out the contributing tutorial.
 :::

-# Integrating `openai-edge-tts` 🗣️ with Open WebUI
+# Integrating `openai-edge-tts` 🗣️ with Sage WebUI

 ## What is `openai-edge-tts`?

-[OpenAI Edge TTS](https://github.com/travisvn/openai-edge-tts) is a text-to-speech API that mimics the OpenAI API endpoint, allowing for a direct substitute in scenarios where you can define the endpoint URL, like with Open WebUI.
+[OpenAI Edge TTS](https://github.com/travisvn/openai-edge-tts) is a text-to-speech API that mimics the OpenAI API endpoint, allowing for a direct substitute in scenarios where you can define the endpoint URL, like with Sage WebUI.

 It uses the [edge-tts](https://github.com/rany2/edge-tts) package, which leverages the Edge browser's free "Read Aloud" feature to emulate a request to Microsoft / Azure in order to receive very high quality text-to-speech for free.